Tengio/tengio.com/content/blog/reduce-duplication-across-projects.md

 +++
-id = "0011"
+id = "0012"
-title = "Gradle : Reduce duplication accross projects" description = "Gradle plugins and scripts to reduce duplication of code across projects" date = "2016-12-29T17:40:27+00:00" author = "luigi" tags = [ "Gradle", "Android" ]
+title = "Gradle : Reduce duplication accross projects" description = "Gradle plugins and scripts to reduce duplication of code across projects" date = "2017-12-29T17:40:27+00:00" author = "luigi" tags = [ "Gradle", "Android" ]
 +++

-## Introduction ??

 Holidays are always a good moment to stop and reflect a little bit about the last few projects.
 And this is even more true for xmas holidays as November and December are always busy months.

 During the last couple of months in Tengio we have created a few open source library and demo app, as a reasult we have plenty of duplicated code in build scripts.
 I decided to have a deeper look at the gradle build scripts and plugins that we use and extract the duplication where possible.

-I set the following requirements:
+I set the following requirements for this task:
 * Cost in terms of my time should not be more than 2 days
-* The abstraction should increase the learning curve for other developers in the team
+* The abstraction should not increase the learning curve for other developers in the team
-* The value of the work should affect positively more than 1 project.
+* The changes should affect positively more than 1 project.

 ## Duplication in gradle scripts

 It is quite easy to identify the primary source of duplication in the gradle scripts of our projects.
-Just by looking at a few projects build.gradle files I have identified the following parts:
+Just by looking at a few projects ```build.gradle``` files I have identified the following parts:
 - checkstyle
 - bintray